Dowell-Lab/Tfit/README.md

 ##Questions and Comments
-Please email me at joseph[dot]azofeifa[at]colorado[dot]edu with questions and comments!
+Please email me at robin[dot]dowell[at]colorado[dot]edu with questions and comments!
 Or additionally open an "issue" through the GitHub site.